What We’ll Cover:

 What is SEO: The Basics

-It’s the process of optimizing material—whether it’s content on your website, a social media post, a video you produced, etc. – for search engines.
+SEO is the process of optimizing material—whether it’s content on your website, a social media post, or a video you produced—for search engines.

 This is an important distinction.
-If you’ve had much interaction with search results pages (which, statistically and realistically speaking, you absolutely have), then you know the SERPs are typically separated into organic and paid results.
+If you’ve had much interaction with search engine results pages (SERPs), which, realistically speaking, you absolutely have, then you know the SERPs are separated into organic and paid results.

 With SEO, we’re going for organic.
 These are based entirely on your own efforts, and how well each search engine thinks your content matches a specific search query.
-There’s no money changing hands here, and paying doesn’t rank you higher in the organic results.
+There is no money changing hands here, and paying doesn’t rank you higher in the organic results.

 All of your major search engines like Google, Bing, and Yahoo rank websites and content according to their own optimization algorithms.

-They do so by using “spiders” to crawl your site, find optimized pages, and add them to their index.
+They do so by using “spiders” to crawl your site, finding optimized pages, and adding them to their index.
 Then, when people perform searches, Google uses that index to find the most relevant piece of content for the given search query.